Libraries and E-rate: Leveraging Broadband to Provide Opportunity Across the Nation

 Fencing Out Knowledge: Impacts of the Children's Internet Protection Act 10 Years Later

-Schools and libraries nationwide are routinely filtering internet content far more than what the Children’s Internet Protection Act (CIPA) requires, according to this report, jointly released by the American Library Association's (ALA) Office for Information Technology Policy (OITP) and Office for Intellectual Freedom (OIF).
-CIPA requires public libraries and K-12 schools to employ internet filtering software to receive certain federal funding. .
+Schools and libraries nationwide are routinely filtering internet content far more than what the Children’s Internet Protection Act (CIPA) requires, according to this report, jointly released by the American Library Association's Washington Office and Office for Intellectual Freedom (OIF).
+CIPA requires public libraries and K-12 schools to employ internet filtering software to receive certain federal funding.
 Schools that over-filter restrict students from learning key digital readiness skills that are vital for the rest of their lives.
-Over-blocking in schools hampers students from developing their online presence and fully understanding the extent and permanence of their digital footprint.
-Written by OITP Consultant Kristen Batch, “Fencing Out Knowledge” finds that librarians, as curators of digital information and trained instructors, are uniquely positioned to develop and implement changes in acceptable internet use policies.
 The report makes several recommendations, including advocating that school and library leaders raise awareness of the negative consequences of over-filtering on K-12 education.
-Additionally, the report suggests that the American Library Association work with educational groups and associations to develop a toolkit of resources that refocuses filtering and access policies.
+Additionally, the report suggests that ALA work with educational groups and associations to develop a toolkit of resources that refocuses filtering and access policies.

 Confronting the Future: Strategic Visions for the 21st Century Public Library